Bookworms get unlimited access to books through apps

-AMSTERDAM Film and television fans use apps to view their favourite movies and shows and now readers can have similar access to an unlimited digital library.
+AMSTERDAM Dec 3 Film and television fans use apps to view their favorite movies and shows and now readers can have similar access to an unlimited digital library.

 For a monthly fee of about $10, Oyster and Scribd will allow bookworms to instantly browse and read ebooks through smartphone and tablet apps and to download them for offline reading.